GL-Li/vimwiki/Rust_language.md

 ### 7.1 Packages and Crates

-**A create is the smallest amount of cde that the Rust compiler considers at a time**
+**A create is the smallest amount of code that the Rust compiler considers at a time**

 - binary crate: compiled to an executable such as command-line program.
 Must have a function called `main()`.
 - library crate: do not have main and do not compile to executable.
 They define functions to be shared with other projects.